Introduction To Citizen's Review Of Colorado Judges

 It is fundamental to understand that the Equal Justice Foundation is as interested in documenting outstanding judges as we are in seeing incompetent, dishonest, and unqualified judges removed from the bench.
 Unfortunately, far too often citizens have reported injustices that, upon investigation, turn out to be the result of their own ignorance of our form of government and how the justice system works.
 To help in that regard we have provided an overview of Colorado state courts below that we hope will help many citizens avoid obvious mistakes, such as appealing to the wrong court, and minimize costs while navigating through the morass our justice system has become.

-As is true in any profession there are many incompetent, dishonest, corrupt, lazy, uneducated, mentally-disturbed judges.
+As is true in any profession, there are many incompetent, dishonest, corrupt, lazy, uneducated, mentally-disturbed judges.
 Whether real or perceived, it appears that many judges in this group have migrated to our family courts.
 It is also our perception that in too many courtrooms today the emotions and feelings of the false god in the black robe sitting on the bench takes precedence over the state and federal Constitutions, the law, logic, and reason.
 If you should doubt that occurs may we suggest you look at the experience of Laura Kriho who was convicted of a felony because she voted her conscience while serving on a jury in Gilpin County (Judge Henry Nieto, First Judicial District, Case No. 96 CR 91).
-Thus, we provide an extensive discussion on how judges are evaluated.
+And in April 2023 David Migoya has pointed out that Colorado's judicial performance review misses a key test of judges' legal knowledge, how often are they overturned on appeal.

 All too often it is not the judge who is the problem in a citizen's case but the attorney they have hired.
 So we maintain a list of recommended attorneys and, for members only, a list of incompetent and corrupt attorneys who have come to our attention.
 And in criminal cases many prosecutors have absolutely no interest in justice, are authorized to lie and do, and their sole objective is a conviction without regard to guilt or innocence.
 After all, a prosecutor is promoted primarily on how successful they are at getting convictions by whatever means necessary.
 But those problems are covered in other chapters.